groegercesg/Questions-about-Any-Questions/README.md

 # Any Questions

-A repository for some investigation and analysis into the long running, BBC Radio 4 topical discussion program: Any Questions.
+A repository for some investigation and analysis into the long running, BBC Radio 4 topical discussion program: [Any Questions](https://www.bbc.co.uk/programmes/b006qgvj).

+First broadcast in October 1948, it was inteded to run for six editions only, this repository presents research and analysis into over 660 episodes (all of those available on the BBC Website).

 ## Research Questions

-### Where has it been hosted from
+### Where has it been hosted from?

 To answer this question, from the data we need to extract where each Any Questions episode is coming from.
 Using Spacy, the NLP package for Python, I tried to extract locations from the text.
 I wrote some code to do this, then audited the first 20 episodes to check it's effectiveness.
 Below is a table of the problems encountered: